jeffpar/pcjs.v1/devices/ti57/rom/README.md

 TI-57 ROMs contain 2048 13-bit words, individually addressible via 11 address lines (since 2^11 equals 2048).

 Every word of the ROM is an instruction; in other words, it's all "code" and no "data".
-There are no instructions for loading words from ROM into registers.
+There are no instructions for loading values from ROM into registers.
 An interesting article titled "[TI-57 Constant ROM](http://www.rskey.org/CMS/index.php/the-library/475)" explains how the TI-57 deals with this limitation of the instruction set, by examining the TI-57's techniques for generating various constants, such as Pi.